 List of Protein Rich Vegetarian Indian Foods

 Here is a detailed list of Vegetarian Protein Rich Foods from Buckwheat to Moong Dal.
 A complete protein must have nine essential amino acids which the human body does not produce.
-So where do Vegetarians get their protein from?
-Eggs and Buckwheat is the only Vegetarian product which is a complete protein.
-The rest of the products listed below are also rich in protein so include them in your diet.
-If you don't take eggs, then make sure you choose Buckwheat in your diet.

 21 Protein Rich Vegetarian Foods